schlattk/bookmark2/README.md

 -As a user
 -So I can store bookmark data for later retrieval
 -I want to add a bookmark to Bookmark Manager

+Fourth User Story

+-As a user
+-I want to be able to delete a bookmark from the list

+Fifth User Story

+-As a user
+-so I can change a bookmark I want to be able to update it